How to Take CBD Oil Tinctures

 As such, we will explore these differences in more detail below and discuss how they can impact the bioavailability and efficacy of CBD oils and CBD tinctures.

-What is CBD Oil?
+What Is CBD Oil?

-What is CBD Tincture?
+What Is CBD Tincture?

 Tinctures have been used for centuries as a way to extract the medicinal properties of plants.
 In the case of most CBD tinctures, industrial hemp plant material is steeped in alcohol or another solvent for several weeks to extract the active compounds.